Ultrastrong Magnon-Magnon Coupling Dominated by Antiresonant Interactions: Results

 Figure~2b displays an example THz waveform and its Fourier transform for an applied field strength of $12.60$~T at $\theta = 20^{\circ}$.
 Beating in the time domain, and correspondingly two peaks in the frequency domain, indicate the simultaneous excitation of two magnon modes.
 Figure~2c displays an example of the two magnon frequencies extracted by Fourier transforming $\mathbf{E}_{\mathrm{THz}}^{b\textrm{-}c}$ for $\theta = 20^{\circ}$ and $40^{\circ}$ at different magnetic fields (see Methods for all measurements).
 Figure~3a plots the observed resonance frequencies (black dots) versus magnetic field for all measured $\theta$.
 We observe anticrossing between the two frequencies whose splitting increases with increasing $\theta$, illustrating strong coupling between the two magnons with tunable coupling strengths.
 Further, the frequency splitting is comparable to the bare magnon frequencies, indicating ultrastrong magnon-magnon coupling.

 We first interpret our observed magnon-magnon coupling by considering the symmetry of the spin dynamics in the qFM and qAFM modes.
 Figure~3b displays the crystal and magnetic structure of YFeO$_3$.
-When $\mathbf{H}_{\mathrm{DC}}=0$, YFeO$_3$ crystallizes in an orthorhombic perovskite structure.
-Its magnetic structure is described by the $\Gamma_4$ phase, where the two Fe$^{3+}$ spin sublattices ($\mathbf{S}_1$ and $\mathbf{S}_2$) order antiferromagnetically along the $a$-axis, with a slight canting towards the $c$-axis due to the Dzyaloshinskii-Moriya interaction.
 Figure~3c qualitatively illustrates the spin precessions in the qFM and qAFM modes for $\mathbf{H}_{\mathrm{DC}} = 0$.
-In this geometry, or when $\mathbf{H}_{\mathrm{DC}}$ is applied along the $c$-axis ($\theta = 0^\circ$), $\mathbf{S}_1$ and $\mathbf{S}_2$ maintain $\pi$ rotational symmetry about the $c$-axis, and the qFM and qAFM modes do not hybridize due to opposite parities under this symmetry: the qAFM mode is unchanged whereas the qFM mode gains a $\pi$ phase shift.\cite{WhiteetAl82PRB,MacNeilletAl19PRL} However, a tilted $\mathbf{H}_{\mathrm{DC}}$ in the $b$-$c$ plane leads to an equilibrium spin configuration where $\mathbf{S}_1$ and $\mathbf{S}_2$ posses components along the $b$-axis, as in Figure~3b.
-This tilted magnetic field breaks the $\pi$ rotational symmetry, allowing the qFM and qAFM mode to hybridize.
+In this geometry, or when $\mathbf{H}_{\mathrm{DC}}$ is applied along the $c$-axis ($\theta = 0^\circ$), $\mathbf{S}_1$ and $\mathbf{S}_2$ maintain $\pi$ rotational symmetry about the $c$-axis, and the qFM and qAFM modes do not hybridize due to opposite parities under this symmetry: the qAFM mode is unchanged whereas the qFM mode gains a $\pi$ phase shift.\cite{WhiteetAl82PRB,MacNeilletAl19PRL} However, this symmetry is broken when the spins possess a component along the $b$-axis, allowing the qFM and qAFM modes to hybridize.
+We employ a tilted $\mathbf{H}_{\mathrm{DC}}$ in the $b$-$c$ plane to prepare an equilibrium spin configuration where $\mathbf{S}_1$ and $\mathbf{S}_2$ posses components along the $b$-axis, as in Figure~3b, and enable hybridization.